mattleibow/Connect2018/README.md

  - **Ranges & Indices** [Proposal](https://github.com/dotnet/csharplang/blob/d0f4efa010157bf2cefbbf17343b0c257f47c124/proposals/ranges.md)

-There are also some other proposals that may or may not make it in, but you can have a look at them on [GitHubin the "proposals" folder](https://github.com/dotnet/csharplang/tree/master/proposals).
+There are also some other proposals that may or may not make it in, but you can have a look at them on [GitHub in the "proposals" folder](https://github.com/dotnet/csharplang/tree/master/proposals).

+You can also try many of them out on [SharpLab](https://sharplab.io).

 Some great videos: